google/error-prone/docs/bugpattern/MissingDefault.md

-The [Google Java Style Guide §4.8.4.3][style] requires each switch statement to includes a `default` statement group, even if it contains no code.
+The [Google Java Style Guide §4.8.4.3][style] requires each switch statement to include a `default` statement group, even if it contains no code.

 NOTE: A switch statement for an `enum` type may omit the `default` statement group, if it includes explicit cases covering all possible values of that type.